kfarleigh/crotalus_introgression_wholegenome/README.md

 ## Structure of this repository.

-This repository contains the computational workflow for [Farleigh et al., (*accepted*)]().
+This repository contains the computational workflow for [Farleigh et al., (*in press at PNAS*)]().
 This ReadMe will contain the entire computational workflow for the project and serve as a sort of one-stop shop.
 It will also tell you which scripts are associated with each analysis so that you can download pipelines for specific analyses if you wish.
 I have separated this ReadMe into each of the method sections listed in the [supplemental information]().
 Each section begins with a general description of the methods and software that are relevant before moving into the workflow.
 Each script referenced herein is located in the `scripts/` directory.

 You can jump to any of the relevant sections by clicking on the links below:
 - [Genome assembly and annotation](https://github.com/kfarleigh/crotalus_introgression_wholegenome/tree/main#genome-assembly-and-annotation)